andrebassi/runner-codes/docs/docusaurus/docs/concepts/firecracker.md

 ---
 title: 'Firecracker'
-description: 'Understanding Firecracker microVMs and their role in LLM-Firecracker'
+description: 'Understanding Firecracker microVMs and their role in Runner Codes'
 ---

 ## What is Firecracker?